 Visit together.vcu.edu for the university's latest updates and safety recommendations regarding COVID-19.

-Students who have tested positive for COVID-19 at an outside clinic/testing facility should also call Student Health at 804-828-8828 to report their diagnosis so that we can ensure student safety and accurate monitoring of COVID cases on campus.
+Students who have tested positive for COVID-19 at an outside clinic/testing facility should also call Student Health at 804-828-8828 to report their diagnosis so that we can ensure appropriate follow-up, contact notification, and accurate monitoring of COVID cases on campus.

 The CDC is closely monitoring an outbreak of respiratory illness caused by a new coronavirus strain, COVID-19.
 It was first detected in Wuhan City, Hubei Province, China and continues to expand.
 This is an emerging, rapidly evolving situation.
 University Student Health Services is working closely with the Virginia Department of Health in order to respond as needed.

 Detailed information about COVID-19 can be found at the Virginia Department of Health (VDH), the US Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and VCU Health System's website.

 Coronaviruses are a family of viruses that range from the common cold to other viruses like MERS (Middle Eastern Respiratory Syndrome) and SARS (Severe Acute Respiratory Syndrome).
 Coronaviruses commonly circulate in animals and sometimes also infect humans.

 Symptoms related to this coronavirus strain can include fever/chills, cough, shortness of breath, sore throat, body aches, headache, fatigue, new loss of taste or smell, congestion, runny nose, nausea, vomiting, and/or diarrhea.
 In more severe cases, an infection can cause pneumonia and other complications, especially for older individuals and those with other health conditions.
 Students who develop symptoms should STAY HOME & CALL University Student Health Services to discuss testing: